Industry, power, transportation and the economy are strongly dependent on the oil industry.

 Atmos Simulation Suite has a range of powerful and user friendly tools to assist operators in monitoring their lines.
 It can provide online systems with the ability to forecast operating conditions and offline simulations for design, tuning, training and a surge analysis module.

-Pipeline pigs or scrapers are used frequently either to maintain the efficiency of the infrastructure or inspect its integrity.
+Pipeline pigs or scrapers are frequently used either to maintain the efficiency of the infrastructure or inspect its integrity.
 Atmos Pig monitors the progress of pigs from the launcher through to the receiver.
 It gives accurate and up-to-date locations and estimated arrival time to intermediate stations along the pipeline.
 This ensures the operator can accurately plan operations as the pig passes through the pipeline.

 Atmos Optimizer compares many different operating scenarios to determine the optimum settings for running a pipeline, and therefore the minimum cost for meeting the supply and demand schedule.
 This system is used for liquid pipelines, either as a stand-alone offline tool or online using real-time data from Atmos Batch and a SCADA system.